expo/expo/docs/versions/v7.0.0/guides/configuration.md

   // The url-name of the app: https://exp.host/@your-username/slug
   slug: "my-new-project",

-  // The target Exponent SDK version.
+  // The target Expo SDK version.
 This must line up with the react-native
   // version in package.json
   sdkVersion: "7.0.0",